Strep throat is a type throat infection that causes a sore throat. Although the term is commonly used, most throat infections are caused by virusus.

 Copyright © Nucleus Medical Media, Inc.

-Strep throat is more common in winter or early spring in temperate climates and in school-aged children.
-Other factors that increase the risk of stroke include:
+Strep throat is more common in children and adolescents.
+Other factors that increase your chance of strep throat include:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests to confirm strep throat may be used and include: